 The following day, her blood work looked good and she was cleared for release.

-This is all too common with young pregnant mamas.
+This is all too common with young pregnant mama cats.

 THIS IS WHY SPAYING & NEUTERING AS EARLY AS POSSIBLE IS SO IMPORTANT!